VishruthaKS/Autonomous-quadcopter/README.md

 # quadcopter

-This repository was created by Vijay Krishnan and his team to freely distribute all the necessary codes for building a custom quadcopter using Raspberry Pi.
+This repository was created by Vijay Krishnan and his team for building a custom quadcopter using Raspberry Pi.

 1) gyro_gui.py